code4nova/ingredient.guru/README.md

 Contains all the features required up to Issue #7.
 Mainly Focuses on Cookies

 ### test
-Will contain information on the majority of test performed, while performing test driven development.
+Will contain information on the majority of test performed, while performing "test driven development".